themlstudent/MasteringDataStructure/README.md

  <li>Traverse − print all the array elements one by one.</li>
  <li>Insertion − Adds an element at the given index.</li>
  <li>Deletion − Deletes an element at the given index.</li>
- <li>Search − Searches an element using the given index or by the value.</li>
  <li>Update − Updates an element at the given index.</li>
 </ul>

+### Traverse Operation

+This operation is to traverse through the elements of an array.

+### Insertion Operation

+Insert operation is to insert one or more data elements into an array.
+Based on the requirement, a new element can be added at the beginning, end, or any given index of array.

 ## Sorting and Searching In Array: